chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 The value of a range literal is as follows:

 - The low bound is given by the lower bound expression, if present, and is -:math:`\infty` otherwise.

-- For ranges constructed with ``..``, the high bound is given by the upper bound expression, if present, and is +\ :math:`\infty` otherwise.
+- When the range has an upper bound expression, a closed-interval range (``..``) takes the expression's value as its high bound;

-- For ranges constructed with ``..<``, the high bound is one less than the upper bound expression, if present, and is +\ :math:`\infty` otherwise.
+  whereas the high bound of a half-open interval range (``..<``) excludes the upper bound and is therefore one less than the upper bound expression.
+If there is no upper bound expression, the high bound is +\ :math:`\infty`.

 -  The stride is 1.